rclone/rclone/docs/content/filtering.md

 `--max-age` applies only to files and not to directories.

-Eg `rclone ls remote: --max-age 2d` lists files on `remote:` of 2 days old or less.
+E.g. `rclone ls remote: --max-age 2d` lists files on `remote:` of 2 days old or less.

 ### `--min-age` - Don't transfer any file younger than this